If you're displaying a list of data, you likely want to bind the Chat

 The FirestorePagingAdapter

-is built on top of the Android Paging Support Library.
+is built on top of the Android Paging 3 Library.

-Before using the adapter in your application, you must add a dependency on the support library:
+Before using the adapter in your application, you must add a dependency on that library:

 First, configure the adapter by building FirestorePagingOptions